Wanted (2013 TV program): Terry Dalton

 Former Detective Superintendent Terry Dalton brings an experience from over 30 years in the field with NSW Police.
 Dalton mostly presents the Petty Theft cases and brings with it a slight comedic twist to the show.
 Dalton once said in a case of a string of burglaries on a Sydney University that "these crooks are studying how to become a criminal...
 And they're failing at it" because the criminals were in full view of the security cameras.

 Dalton is a recipient of the National Medal and 1st Clasp to the medal.
 He is also the recipient of the NSW Police Medal and 3rd Clasp to that medal.
 He was awarded the Centenary Medal in 2001 for service to policing in the community.
 Dalton was awarded the Australian Police Medal for distinguished service in the 2010 Queen's Birthday Honours List.

 He is a Major in the Royal Australian Corps of Military Police (Reserves), currently attached to ADFIS.
 He has received the Reserve Forces Medal, Defence Medal and National Service Medal for military service.
 He has served in the Army Reserve since 1978 and was previously in the Citizens Military Forces.

 Other reporters

 Only a few reporters have appeared on Wanted, such as Nick Way who covers the stories in Western Australia, appearing on more than half of the ten episodes.

 Series 1

-Series 1 was aired at 8:30PM on 8 July 2013.
+Series 1 was first aired at 8:30PM on 8 July 2013.
 Wanted had a specially designed set in the Ten News studios in Sydney.
-Series 1 has so far aided State and Federal police in the arrests of 16 fugitives, some of whom were on the Australia's Most Wanted List of the Australian Federal Police.
+Series 1 has aided State and Federal police in the arrests of 16 fugitives, including a missing teen girl, some of whom were on the Australia's Most Wanted List of the Australian Federal Police.
+Wanted struggled ratings wise, not reaching a million viewers on the debut episode reaching just 649,000 viewers, by 22 July 2013 it reached only 618,000 viewers.
+By the end of July 2013, it was shown that Wanted struggled in the Australian television ratings.